Felipe-TKO/SQLPortfolio/README.md

 # Topic 1: The Business Task #

 How has the past 5 years impacted the average home list price in the U.S.?
-Which cities saw a negative percent change in avg list price?
+Which cities encounter a loss/drop in avg list price?
-Which cities saw over 100% increase in avg list price?
+Which cities doubled their avg list price?

 # Topic 2: Description of all data sources used #